randy-rebucas/clinic-management/docs/SUBSCRIPTION_IMPLEMENTATION.md

 # Subscription & Trial Period Implementation

 ## Overview
-This document describes the subscription and trial period implementation for the multi-tenant clinic management system.
+This document describes the subscription and trial period implementation for the multi-tenant MyClinicSoft system.

 ## Features Implemented